Zsailer/blog/content/_index.md

   - sidebar
 weight: -270
 ---
 > "Everyone's perspective is a sample size of one.
-This blog is just my thoughts on science, statistics, open-source, jupyter, and more.
+I think it's important to remember that.
+Here, I share my thoughts on science, statistics, open-source, jupyter, and more.
+They may be right; they may be wrong.
 >
-> I hope you find it helpful" —Zach
+> Either way, I hope you find them useful." —Zach